MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/get-started-dynamics-365-web-api-csharp.md

 contributors:
   - JimDaly
 ---
-# Get started with Microsoft Dataverse Web API (C#)
+# Get started with the Dataverse Web API (C#)

 This section introduces some simple ways start accessing the Dataverse Web API using the C# programming language.

-- [Quick Start: Web API sample (C#)](quick-start-console-app-csharp.md), provides the quickest example of how to accomplish this, as all source code is simplified and provided in one file.
+- [Quick Start: Web API sample (C#)](quick-start-console-app-csharp.md), provides the quickest example of how to access data, as all source code is simplified and provided in one file.
 - [Quickstart: Blazor Server Web API sample (C#)](quick-start-blazor-server-app.md) shows how to create a web application that can connect to Dataverse and retrieve data using the Web API.